Cryptocurrency Fraud Defense &

 Armstrong & Bradylyons PLLC defends every cryptocurrency case from the start as if it will go to trial.
 That is not an empty slogan.
 It is the firm’s operating principle, and it is grounded in trial experience forged in federal courts around the country.

 Preparation begins at engagement.
 From the investigation stage forward, the firm dives into the complex factual record of any cryptocurrency case.
-It develops the factual record, retains blockchain analytics experts where appropriate, identifies and prepares witnesses, and builds the case theory.
-All of this work builds towards a presentation to a jury if the case cannot be resolved on favorable terms and must go to trial.
+It retains blockchain analytics experts where appropriate, identifies and prepares witnesses, and builds the case theory.
+All of this work builds toward a presentation to a jury if the case cannot be resolved on favorable terms.

 Trial readiness directly affects outcomes at every stage.
 Cryptocurrency cases are factually and technically complex.
 They are won or lost based on how well an advocate can weave together a compelling narrative from disparate parts: blockchain transaction data, wallet analysis, smart contract code, exchange records, communications evidence, and expert testimony on digital asset technology.
 The technical complexity of a federal cryptocurrency fraud case can easily overwhelm an inexperienced practitioner.

-Armstrong & Bradylyons PLLC relishes the opportunity to go to trial to defend its clients.
-The firm’s willingness to go to trial and its hard-earned skills at trial provide significant leverage in dealing with federal prosecutors and regulators.
+Armstrong & Bradylyons PLLC welcomes the opportunity to defend its clients at trial.
+The firm’s willingness to try cases and its hard-earned trial skills provide significant leverage in dealing with federal prosecutors and regulators.

-The firm’s cryptocurrency fraud defense strategy is built on trial experience, command of blockchain analytics and digital asset transaction data, and deep knowledge of the evolving regulatory framework governing cryptocurrencies and digital assets.
+The firm’s cryptocurrency fraud defense strategy is built on trial experience, command of blockchain analytics and digital asset transaction data, and direct prosecution-side knowledge of how federal charging theories are applied to digital asset conduct.
 These analytical tools are put to use at every phase of a case, from the initial federal investigation through trial.

 Blockchain and Transaction Data Analysis